One Hierarchy Spawns Another: Graph Deconstructions and the Complexity Classification of Conjunctive Queries: Graph deconstructions

-\begin{proof} (Theorem~\ref{thm:stack-depth-decomps}) Let $K \geq 1$ be a constant.
-Suppose that $\fG$ is a set of rooted trees of height $\leq e$ which do not have property $P(d+1, K)$; we prove that $\fG$ has nice $\T_d$-deconstructions of bounded width.
+\begin{proof}[Proof of Theorem~\ref{thm:stack-depth-decomps}.]
+Let $K \geq 1$ be a constant.
+Suppose that $\fG$ is a class of rooted trees of height $\leq e$ which do not have property $P(d+1, K)$; we prove that $\fG$ has nice $\T_d$-deconstructions of bounded width.
 (This suffices, since the assumption that $\fG$ has stack depth $d$ implies that there is a constant $K \geq 1$ such that $\relt_{d+1, K} \notin \minors(\fG)$, which in turn implies that the trees in $\fG$ do not have property $P(d+1, K)$.)

 We proceed by induction on $d$.